Printing: Job Accounting for Toshiba Printers in MacOS X

 Expand the window to see the options.

-If necessary, click on the triangle to the right of the "printer" field to expand the window to show all options.
+If necessary(if this is your print dialog view), click on the "Show Details" second from the left button on the bottom of the dialog box to expand the window to show all options.

-In the lower pop-up menu, select "Print Mode."
+In the "Safari" pop-up menu, select "Printer Features"

-From the "Presets" pop-up menu, select "Save As."
+From the "Presets" menu, select "Save Current Settings as Preset."

-Save the presets with a name such as "Job Accounting Enabled."
+Save the presets with a name such as "Department Code"

-Now, when printing from any application, you need only to make sure the "presets" pop-up menu is set to "Job Accounting Enabled."
-When you print, your code will be sent to the printer automatically.
+Now, when printing from any application, you need only to make sure the "presets" pop-up menu is set to "Department Code" When you print, your code will be sent to the printer automatically.

 Created: 2008/03/14 14:35:29.742000 GMT-4 by john.a.omalley.1.